zbigniew54/envo/README.md

 ![screen_02](https://github.com/zbigniew54/envo/assets/132487185/7b43257e-7ad2-4ee1-9e66-b8a32675acd3)

 _Red areas were recognised by AI as "face".
-You can "Face" in "Layers" widget to select this layers and apply filters only for masked pixels_
+You can click "Face" in "Layers" widget to select this layers and apply filters only for masked pixels_

-User may select and edit each recognised part with „Layers” widget.
+You may select and edit each recognised part with „Layers” widget.
 The App lets you edit dozens of filters for each layer.
 You can also see **live** preview whenever you change any filter parameter (without necessity of undoing ane previous filters modifications like in most layer based editors).
 This JavaScript app does it in real time even for high resolution images because it uses GPU acceleration!
-In fact all the rendering is done with **WebGL** and the filters are encoded as **GLSL shaders** (fragment and vertex programs).
+In fact all the rendering is done with **WebGL** and the filters are implemented as **GLSL shaders** (fragment and vertex programs).

 ![screen_04](https://github.com/zbigniew54/envo/assets/132487185/322c4078-f0e1-48b1-8062-ee7e30821289)

 The „AI” used in this app is a „u-net” type architecture with some custom modification I made.
-I implemented it from scratch in Python (with Keras/Tensorflow) and trained it on a dataset of 3500 images I prepared mostly myself (I took about 500 of those phograps myself.
-Other images come from public datasets for which I painted segmentation masks).
+I implemented it from scratch in Python (with Keras/Tensorflow) and trained it on a dataset of 3500 images I prepared mostly myself.
+I took about 500 of those phograps myself.
+Other images come from public datasets for which I made segmentation masks.
+It was a lot of work but to finish it faster I used my older segmentation model that made coarse masks and I only had to manually correct its errors.

 ![AI generated masks example](https://github.com/zbigniew54/envo/assets/132487185/de70fe46-bf00-4339-917a-21b90dc31340)